 Ingredients

-- Flour - You can use all-purpose flour here but I'm using a gluten-free flour blend.
+- Flour - You can use all-purpose flour here, but I'm using a gluten-free flour blend.
 My go-to is always Bob's Red Mill 1:1 flour, it works great every time!

 - Buttermilk - Buttermilk helps make the pancakes extra fluffy and light.
 If you've never tried it in pancakes, I highly recommend it!
-See FAQs or the recipe card for how to make dairy-free buttermilk.
+See the FAQs or the recipe card for how to make dairy-free buttermilk.

 - Eggs - Large eggs help bind everything together.
 I haven't tried any vegan substitutes.

 - Baking powder and baking soda - The addition of baking soda here is important because it reacts with the buttermilk and makes the pancakes extra fluffy.
-Fine sea salt is also necessary because it also helps them rise when combined with baking powder and soda, plus it balances out the sweetness of the pancakes.
+Fine sea salt is also necessary because it helps them rise when combined with baking powder and soda, plus it balances out the sweetness of the pancakes.

 - Maple syrup - The batter is lightly sweetened with maple syrup.
 You can also use brown sugar, cane sugar, or honey.

-- Cinnamon and vanilla - You can barely taste these in the batter but they add a little bit of flavor and balance out the sweetness.
+- Cinnamon and vanilla - You can barely taste these in the batter, but they add a little bit of flavor and balance out the sweetness.

 Variations and Substitutions